 - Redecorate: If moving isn’t in your plans, spruce up the house and make those changes you’ve always envisioned.

-- Talk: Even if you’re handling things just fine, don’t be afraid to reach out to a therapist to discuss this new phase of life.
+- Talk: Even if you’re handling things just fine, don’t be afraid to consult a therapist to discuss this new phase of life.

-- Socialize: New and old friends can revitalize your day-to-day and remove you from any isolation.
+- Socialize: New and old friends can revitalize your day-to-day and remove you from isolation.

-If you think you may be dealing with empty nest addiction, you don’t have to go it alone.
+If you think you are dealing with empty nest syndrome, you don’t have to go alone.
 With the help of medical professionals, there are discreet, effective, and proven methods to deal with both the psychological aspects of your feelings as well as the substance use you may be exhibiting.
-There is hope and so much more to live for, especially for your children and their future children too.
+Recognizing the signs of potential empty nest addiction is the first step toward recovery.
+There is hope and much more to live for, especially for your children and their future children.